Yaarn/yaarn.github.io/pages/getting-started/creating-workspace.md

 # Creating your workspace

 Welcome!
 We appreciate your interest in Yaarn.
-The following guide will help you hit the grounds running with our PRM tool.
+The following guide will help you hit the ground running with our PRM tool.

 ## Step 1: Create workspace